 Not only is that a huge number of miles, but I consider Alaska Mileage Plan miles to be the single most valuable mileage currency in terms of the value per mile.
 I value Alaska Mileage Plan miles at 1.8 cents each, so to me those 60,000 miles are worth $1,080.

 Mileage Plan miles are so valuable thanks to the ability to redeem them for travel on a unique selection of airline partners, and also since you’re allowed a free stopover even on one-way tickets.
 For example, I’ve redeemed just 70,000 Mileage Plan miles for a first class Japan Airlines ticket from Tokyo to Chicago.
-Alaska Airlines also recently joined the oneworld alliance, opening up a lot of new long-term award redemption options.
+Alaska Airlines also joined the oneworld alliance earlier this year, opening up a lot of new long-term award redemption options.

 In addition to a welcome bonus of 60,000 Mileage Plan miles, the Alaska Visa Business Card also offers an Alaska companion fare the first year upon completing minimum spending.
 Historically you only start receiving this on the first anniversary, but with this offer, you get one in the first year as well.